 Elevation Gain: -2,000-ft.

-When you are done enjoying the views, retrace your steps to the Riffelsee (9,087-ft./2,770-meters) at 6.0 miles.
-Walk in the direction of the signs pointing to Gagenhaupt, Riffelberg and Riffelalp.
-Reach a sign post at 6.3 miles pointing right (northwest) toward Riffelberg.
-This alternate path follows a descending traverse across the Riffelberg plateau for 0.7 miles to Riffelberg for a total round trip hiking distance of 7.0 miles.
+When you are done enjoying the views, retrace your steps to the Riffelsee (9,087-ft.) at 6.0 miles.
+Follow the signs pointing west toward Gagenhaupt, Riffelberg and Riffelalp.
+Reach a junction at 6.3 miles and turn right (northwest) toward Riffelberg.
+This path descends across the Riffelberg plateau for 0.7 miles to Riffelberg for a total round trip hiking distance of 7.0 miles.

-To return to Riffelberg along the original route or walk to Riffelalp, continue straight toward Gagenhaupt, Riffelberg and Riffelalp.
+To return to Riffelberg along the original route or walk to Riffelalp, at the junction at 6.3 miles, continue straight toward Gagenhaupt, Riffelberg and Riffelalp.
 Ignore a second sign pointing left to Riffelberg at 6.5 miles.
 Follow the trail as it drops down the narrow valley between the Riffelberg plateau and the Riffelhorn’s eastern ridge.

 Reach Gagenhaupt junction at 6.9 miles.
 To return on the original route, take the trail branching right (northwest) and climbing the hillside to the Riffelberg plateau.
 From the signpost back to Riffelberg is 0.9 miles for a total hiking distance of 7.8 miles.